slukits/lines/README.md

 # Layout handling

 lines comes with a layout manager which does most of the work for you.
 If fine grained control is needed the embedded Component's Dim method informs about positioning and size and also provides features to change the later.
 One can also control there if a component is filling, i.e. uses up unused space, or if its size is fixed.
-Components can be arbitrarily nested by embedding either the Stacking or Chaining type in a component or by implementing the Stacker or Chainer interface.
-The layout manager is not smart enough to handle a component which is both stacking and chaining other components hence it silently ignores the chained components.
+Components can be arbitrarily nested by embedding *either* the Stacking or Chaining type in a component or by implementing the Stacker or Chainer interface.

 # Content and format handling